 At any time of year – if you have an interest in the subject and a connection to the area, you’re welcome to get to know us on Perth Photo Forum

 Membership of the PPS offers many benefits, including membership of the Perthshire Society of Natural Science (PSNS), one of the oldest Scientific Institutions in Scotland and originally responsible for founding the Perth Museum.
-In a normal season, there are many additional benefits and activities including PSNS lectures and events for free or at discounted rates.
-More news on this as we approach the 2021-22 season.

 How do I join?